 Most jobs in Tennessee are held by mutual agreement between the employer and worker.
 At any point, and for almost any reason, an employer can terminate a job with little or no notice.

-There are, however, certain situations when a firing can be illegal.
+There are, however, certain situations when firing can be illegal.
 Tennessee employment lawyers can help workers understand their rights on the job and pursue remedies when these rights are violated.
-If you believe your rights may have been violated, seek the assistance of an employment lawyer at Employment and Consumer Law Group today to go over your case and assist with filing a claim.
+If you believe your rights may have been violated, seek the assistance of an employment lawyer at Employment and Commerce Law Group today to go over your case and assist with filing a claim.

 When is a Firing Illegal?